Is Sugar Dissolving in Water a Chemical Change?

 What’s the Difference Between Physical and Chemical Changes?

 Let’s get clear on this.
+The sugar is still sugar.
+On the flip side, the sugar breaks down into new compounds.
 A physical change affects the form or appearance of a substance.
-Think melting ice or tearing paper.
-On top of that, the substance itself doesn’t change.
-A chemical change, on the other hand, creates a new substance.
-Which means think burning wood or rusting iron.
-Also, the original material is gone.
-In real terms, new stuff is formed.
+The original material is gone.
+Even so, new stuff is formed.
 So, when sugar dissolves, it’s a physical change.
-The sugar is still sugar.
-Consider this: it’s just in a different state.
+That’s a chemical change.
+Think burning wood or rusting iron.
+In practice, it’s just in a different state.
 But if you heat it enough, it might caramelize.
-This leads to that’s a chemical change.
-The sugar breaks down into new compounds.
+That said, the substance itself doesn’t change.
+But a chemical change, on the other hand, creates a new substance.
+Think melting ice or tearing paper.
 But that’s a different process.

 Common Mistakes People Make